Zeus virus. 6 versions revealed (2021 removal guide)

 • BlackHat SEO tactics (making malicious links appear in Google search results).

-In addition, we also recommend avoiding illegal websites, unlicensed programs and misleading messages on social networks[13] because they may also be involved in the distribution of this Trojan.
+In addition, we also recommend avoiding illegal websites, unlicensed programs, and misleading messages on social networks[13] because they may also be involved in the distribution of this Trojan.
 As soon as it enters the system, it modifies its settings and starts initiating dangerous activities.
-For avoiding the loss of your credit card details and money, you should waste no time and remove the virus from the system.
+To avoid the loss of your credit card details and money, you should waste no time and remove the virus from the system.

 Zeus virus distributionVarious variants of the virus primarily use malvertesing for propagation, although malicious spam email attachments are popular too